cekees/cekees.github.io/_pages/chris_kees.md

 I am an associate professort at Louisisiana State University in the [Department of Civil and Environmental Engineering](https://cee.lsu.edu).
-I have been onducting research in numerical methods, mathematical modeling, and computational engineering for over twenty-five years.
+I have been conducting research in numerical methods, mathematical modeling, and computational engineering for over twenty-five years.

+I joined LSU in August, 2020, where I am the [CSRS Distinguished Professor in Coastal Engineering](https://www.lsu.edu/eng/cee/people/kees.php) and hold a joint position in the [Center for Computation and Technology](https://cct.lsu.edu).
+I am also a fellow of the [Coastal Studies Institute](https://www.lsu.edu/csi) and member-at-large on the executive committee for the [Coastal and Ecological Design Studio](https://css.lsu.edu).

 I was born in Brookhaven,
 Mississippi and graduated from Brookhaven High School.
 I graduated